brightmart/ai_law/README.md

 -------------------------------------------------------------------------
 all kinds of baseline models for smart law use AI.

-Update: Joint Model for law cases prediction is released. run python HAN_train.py to train the model for predict accusation,

-relevant articles and term of imprisonment.
+Update: Joint Model for law cases prediction is released. run python HAN_train.py to train the model for predict accusation, relevant articles and term of imprisonment.

+challenge of this task: the description of law case(called facts) is quite long, the average words is around 400. it not only long, but contain lots of information,

+even for human, you need to pay lots of attention before you can tell what's it about. for machine it need to have ability to handle long distance dependence,

+and focus on most important information.

 1.Desc
 -------------------------------------------------------------------------